brimoran/RDataViz/README.md

 The ggthemes library presents themes for the overall aesthetic of a plot made in ggplot2.
 The templates are based on good practice examples such as High Charts, Tableau and The Economist... and even some not-so-good practice examples like Excel!

-I like to use the High Charts theme but with different colours than the default choices.
+I like to use the High Charts theme as it has a good [data ink](http://www.darkhorseanalytics.com/blog/data-looks-better-naked) ratio.
+I use different colours than the default choices however.

 To use the High Charts theme in a ggplot, add the following line of code: